Preston Town Hall

 Preston Town Hall is a municipal building in Lancaster Road in Preston, Lancashire, England.
 The town hall, which is the headquarters of Preston City Council, is a Grade II listed building.

-History
+First and second town halls

 The first town hall was a medieval structure built on the south side of the Market Square which collapsed in June 1780.
 It was replaced by a second town hall which was a brick building built on the same site in 1782 and augmented by a cupola in 1814.